 - The introduction of Star Wars Rebels on television.

-Then comes 2015 is even more incredible with the new Shanghai Disneyland park, plus the next installment of the Avengers and the premiere of Star Wars VII.
+Then, 2015 will be even more incredible with the new Shanghai Disneyland park, plus the next installment of the Avengers and the premiere of Star Wars VII.

 So how is Disney doing?
 The company is probably more solid, more profitable, and acting on more opportunities than ever before.
 Critics pick apart at the little things.
 And no organization is perfect.
 But at the end of the day, Disney is perhaps doing better than it has ever done in its entire history.